wp-plugins/front-end-pm/readme.txt

 * Users can select whether or not they want to be notified by email when they receive a new message.
 * Users can select whether or not they want to be notified by email when a new announcement is published.

+**FEP Contact Form**

+* Added from version 2.0 a secure contact form.
+* Can select department and to whom message will be send for that department.
+* Manual and AKISMET check of contact message.
+* Reply directly to Email address from front end.

 **Translation**

 * German translation thanks to palatino.